 Match TTL to your review cycle:

-prev --ttl 3d # Most PRs are reviewed within 3 days
+prev create . --ttl 3d # Most PRs are reviewed within 3 days

 3. Secure Your Tokens